erfurtjohn/advanced-mobile-location/README.md

 ```

 ## Debug mode
 The application comes with a small "debug mode".
-You enable it in line 65 in `index.html` where you set the value of variable `debug` to `true`.
+You can enable it in `index.html` if you set the value of variable `debug` to `true`.
 If you did so, you can enter any value in the phone number input field.
 Some example data will be loaded to display the functionallity of the application.

 ## Example AML data
 As a result from the endpoint you will get an json response: An array of objects - each will represent a geolocation.